Have you heard about the crypto ponzi schemes?

 Rather than wasting time on these ponzi schemes learn about cryptocurrency and investing properly.

 Here are some good resources for learning cryptocurrency:

 I trade cryptocurrencies but I do not invest in ponzi schemes.
 There is a huge difference.
 Learn from real people who know what they are doing and you can actually make money in cryptocurrencies.

-Finally, I recently started following cryptocurrency guru Teeka Tiwari, you should check out the 5 coins to 5 million article and see what he recommends.
+Finally, I recently started following cryptocurrency guru Teeka Tiwari, you should check out this 5 coins article and see what he recommends.

 Just don’t get sucked into get rich quick schemes.